influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 #### UseWildcardsExpansion

-If `UseWildcardsExpansion` is set to true, wildcards can be used in instance name and counter name .
+If `UseWildcardsExpansion` is set to true, wildcards can be used in the instance name and the counter name.
+When using localized Windows, counters will be also be localized.
+Instance indexes will also be returned in the instance name.

-Partial wildcard (e.g. `chrome*`) is supported only in instance name on Windows Vista and newer.
+Partial wildcards (e.g. `chrome*`) are supported only in the instance name on Windows Vista and newer.

-On localized Windows, returned counters will be also localized.

-It also returns instance indexes in instance names.

-If set to `false`, wildcards (not partial) in instance names can still be used, but instance indexes will not be returned in instance names.
+If disabled, wildcards (not partial) in instance names can still be used, but instance indexes will not be returned in the instance names.

 Example:
 `UseWildcardsExpansion=true`